- BY Tim Kanak

 Roof repair or replacement is no minor home project, they both require careful and informed thoughts before making a choice.
 If you make the wrong choice, you will face the consequences early enough or much later.

 The point is to make the right choice.
 Why was so much money on a new roof when the old one can serve you for a few years more?
 Likewise, you do not want to bear the repair cost only to find out that the damage is way worse than you suspected.
-Hence, the need for a professional inspection.
+Hence, the a need for a professional inspection.

 Finally, when hiring a roofing contractor, ensure that they are at least familiar with the building codes and roofing requirements in your state.
+This ensures a seamless and compliant roofing project that meets all necessary standards.